Katherine Keyes: Career

 In 2016, Keyes was the senior author on a study examining the wage gap women experience and the mental health disorders associates with it.
 The findings, which were based on data from a 2001–2002 United States population-representative sample of 22,581 working adults ages 30–65, found that American woman were diagnosed with depression at a higher rate than men.
 Keyes later received a five-year grant from the National Institute on Alcohol Abuse and Alcoholism for her research project "Age, Period, and Cohort Effects on Gender Differences in Alcohol Use and Alcohol Use Disorders in 47 National, Longitudinally-Followed Cohorts."
 She also co-authored the first study to estimate the prevalence of Flakka use among adolescents in the United States.

 During the COVID-19 pandemic, Keyes was the senior author on a study which refuted claims that adolescents' heavy use of social media increased the risk of depression.
 In response to the findings, Keyes said that "daily social media use does not capture the diverse ways in which adolescents use social media, which may be both positive and negative depending on the social context."
 She was the recipient of the Carol J. Rowland Hogue Mid Career Award in recognition of her "research on psychiatric and substance use epidemiology across the lifecourse, including early origins of child and adult health and cross-generational cohort effects on substance use, mental health, and injury outcomes including suicide and overdose."
 She also sits on the editorial board of the Injury Epidemiology and Drug and Alcohol Dependence journals.

-Personal life

-Keyes was married to Jeffrey Allen Wild in 2006 but they divorced following the birth of their first child.
-He later died on January 4, 2018.